 Cutwork buttonhole bars are buttonhole bars showcased by cutting away the fabric behind them.

-Buttonhole bars have been used for centuries within the various European cutwork traditions: Richelieu work (popular during the 14th to 16th centuries); Renaissance work (dating from the 15th century, gaining popularity with royalty and nobility in the 16th and 17th centuries); and Reticella dating from the 16th century onwards which was popular for decorating Elizabethan ruffs and more recently Baldyring embroidery, a 19th century Danish development of Reticella (part of the Hedebo tradition).
+Buttonhole bars have been used for centuries within the various European cutwork traditions: Renaissance work (dating from the 15th century, gaining popularity with royalty and nobility in the 16th and 17th centuries) ; Reticella dating from the 16th century onwards which was popular for decorating Elizabethan ruffs and more recently Baldyring embroidery, a 19th century Danish development of Reticella (part of the Hedebo tradition).

 Buttonhole bars also feature on 17th century European whitework samplers as shown by several in the Victoria and Albert Museum’s collection.